tonyvicta/tonyvicta/README.md

 Hi there👋
 - 👀 I’m passionate about data analysis and exploring the world of coding.
-- 🌱  I am currently enhancing my SQL & Python skills in the Snowflake data warehouse to strengthen my expertise in data analysis.
+- 🌱  I am currently enhancing my SQL skills in the Snowflake data warehouse to strengthen my expertise in data analysis.
 - 💞️ I’m open to collaborating on group projects related to data analysis and visualization.

 <!---